 NITS

+NITS

-Bid price on all Network OASIS requests should be $0.00 since Network Service Customers are billed as prescribed in Section 34 of the Joint OATT.
+Bid price fields, where applicable, on Network OASIS requests should be $0.00 since Network Service Customers are billed as prescribed in Section 34 of the Joint OATT.
+(NITS on OASIS does not have a bid price field.)

 Reservation Profile

+Profiled requests should not start or end with a segment that has a value of zero (0) MW.

-If a Profile is submitted, its time segments must equal the request’s SERVICE_INCREMENT.
+PTP: If a Profile is submitted, its time segments must equal the request’s SERVICE_INCREMENT.
 For example, a profile of a weekly request using daily segments is invalid.

+NITS: Reservation profiles are permitted for NITS requests.
+The shortest duration for DNR profile segment is 1 day and the shortest duration for Secondary Network Transmission Service profile segment is 1 hour.